jeremiahrose/Puritan/README.md

 make
 ```
 It will take between 40 minutes and 3 hours depending on your system and internet connection.
+After it is finished, the SD card image found in `output/images` can be flashed directly to your SD and booted up on the RPi0w!

-Note that all `make` commands should be run from the `buildroot` directory, and all `git` should be run from the `RPi0w-PD` directory.
+Note that all `make` commands should be run from the `buildroot` directory, and all `git` commands should be run from the `RPi0w-PD` directory.

 To make changes to the Buildroot configuration run
 ```